 The main reason that people in Canada will opt for CBD oil made from isolate is that they do not want their product to contain THC.
 This is a reasonable consideration for people who are prone to mental illnesses and fear that even small levels of THC may be enough to trigger them.

-Full-spectrum oil and CBD gummies have gained increasing popularity in recent year due to the emergence of a theory that points to the existence of something known as the ‘entourage effect’.
-The entourage effect is a mechanism by which the compounds (cannabinoids, terpenes and essential oils) that occur naturally in the cannabis plant act synergistically with each other to accentuate the effects of CBD in the body.
+Full-spectrum oil and CBD gummies have gained increasing popularity in recent years due to the emergence of a theory that points to the existence of something known as the ‘entourage effect’.
+The entourage effect is a mechanism by which the compounds (cannabinoids, terpenes, and essential oils) that occur naturally in the cannabis plant act synergistically with each other to accentuate the effects of CBD in the body.

 Looking to maximize the natural potential of the whole cannabis oil, and not concerned about taking trace levels of THC?
 Full-spectrum CBD oil may be the best choice so you can take advantage of the entourage effect.
 It’s becoming increasingly popular across Canada while a few years ago pure CBD oil was the top choice.